metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `supplemental_groups` (List of String) A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for the uid of the container process.
 If unspecified, no additional groups are added to any container.
 Note that group memberships defined in the container image for the uid of the container process are still effective, even if they are not included in this list.
 Note that this field cannot be set when spec.os.name is windows.
 - `sysctls` (Attributes List) Sysctls hold a list of namespaced sysctls used for the pod.
 Pods with unsupported sysctls (by the container runtime) might fail to launch.
 Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--sysctls))
 - `windows_options` (Attributes) WindowsSecurityContextOptions contain Windows-specific options and credentials. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--windows_options))

+<a id="nestedatt--spec--template--spec--volumes--app_armor_profile"></a>
+### Nested Schema for `spec.template.spec.volumes.app_armor_profile`

+Required:

+- `type` (String) type indicates which kind of AppArmor profile will be applied.
+Valid options are:  Localhost - a profile pre-loaded on the node.
+RuntimeDefault - the container runtime's default profile.
+Unconfined - no AppArmor enforcement.

+Optional:

+- `localhost_profile` (String) localhostProfile indicates a profile loaded on the node that should be used.
+The profile must be preconfigured on the node to work.
+Must match the loaded name of the profile.
+Must be set if and only if type is 'Localhost'.

 <a id="nestedatt--spec--template--spec--volumes--se_linux_options"></a>
 ### Nested Schema for `spec.template.spec.volumes.se_linux_options`